ObsidianSeal/pinniped.page/README.md

 ---

-I'm not really open to contributions, but you&rsquo;re welcome to suggest additions anyway.
+I&rsquo;m not really open to contributions, but you&rsquo;re welcome to suggest additions anyway.

-Feel free to open issues or start discussions.
+And feel free to open issues or start discussions.

-Thanks for visiting.
+Thanks for visiting!

 **— Obsidian_Seal**